 A Word About Our Partners

+Egypt is a great place to spend time.
 To help you on your way, we’ve partnered with several top travel and resource companies.
-Check them out on the right side of the page.
+If you’re on a laptop, you’ll find them along the right side of the page.

 When travelling, we like to know there are resources at our fingertips that we can trust to keep our travels smooth and enjoyable.

 We are very pleased to welcome two new partners to our site: Peter Millar golf apparel and Carl’s Golfland.
 Peter Millar features a wide range of casual sportswear, tailored menswear, and luxury and performance golf apparel appropriate for the golf course, the office or a night on the town.
 Click their link here or (if you’re on a laptop) on the right side of the page.
 Carl’s Golfland has been providing golfers with quality equipment at low prices since 1958.
 Follow this link to Carl’s Golfland.

 Amazon has great deals on golf clubs and accessories.
 Check out their link here or on the right side of the page.

 And while you’re searching, click on the eBay link for deals on new and used clubs and other golfing essentials.